shengyanli1982/llmproxy/README.md

 > [!NOTE]
 >
-> The parameter `upstreams[].url` should be configured with the base URL of the upstream service, e.g., `https://api.openai.com/v1`, not `https://api.openai.com` or `https://api.openai.com/v1/chat/completions`.
-LLMProxy will append the path from the client request to this base URL.
+> The parameter `upstreams[].url` should be configured with the full URL of the upstream service, e.g., `https://api.openai.com/v1/chat/completions`, not `https://api.openai.com/v1` or `https://api.openai.com`.

 | Configuration Item                              | Type    | Default        | Description                                                                                                                                                                                                                                        |
 | ----------------------------------------------- | ------- | -------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |